-3.4 Clean the push rod as required.
-If the air supply is wet, the drain plug (23) should be removed at intervals to release any accumulated water.

-In the event of leakage or malfunction of the thruster, the following parts can be inspected and replaced if necessary, using the procedures described below, without decompressing the spring pack:-
+- 3.4 Clean the push rod as required.
+If the air supply is wet, the drain plug (23) should be removed at intervals to release any accumulated water. - 3.5 In the event of leakage or malfunction of the thruster, the following parts can be inspected and replaced if necessary, using the procedures described below, without decompressing the spring pack:-

-Diaphragm (15) Rod Seal (9) Bush (30) Wiper Seal (7) Push rod (8)
+Diaphragm (20)

+Rod Seal (16)

+Slip-0-Ring (17)

+Bush (34)

+Wiper Seal (15)

+0-Rings (19) (except under spring plate).

+Spacer (10)

+Push rod (9)

-3.5 Replacement of any other component, i.e. 0-rings (12), (13), bush (31) and springs requires the spring pack to be decompressed.
+Replacement of any other component, i.e. 0-rings (12), (13), bush (31) and springs requires the spring pack to be decompressed.
 This is not covered in these instructions, and should only be carried out by Twiflex or their agents.
 If the pushrod is known to be damaged, replace it first, as in 3.11.
 Otherwise proceed as below.